neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 ### Vanilla Location Based Effect Component Types
 #### Defined as `DataComponentType<List<ConditionalEffect<EnchantmentLocationBasedEffect>>>`
-- `minecraft:location_changed`: Runs a Location Based Effect when the wielder's Block Position changes and when this item is equipped.
+- `minecraft:location_changed`: Runs a location based effect when the wielder's Block Position changes and when this item is equipped.
 Used by Frost Walker and Soul Speed.

 ## Entity Effect Components
 _See also [Entity Effect Components] on the Minecraft Wiki._